- Nice look, comfortable to wear 24/7

 Outside of the HarmonyOS extras, a lot of what we saw on the GT2 as far as using it as a smartwatch remains the same.
 It does work with Android and iOS devices, but the former will get the most complete experience including access to the built-in music player.

 Notification support works well enough, with small icons used to determine where the notification has come from and you can tap to expand them as well.
 Once again though, you can't respond to notifications.

 Features like weather forecasts and music controls and the ability to handle calls (via Bluetooth) are well implemented and you've got simple features like a flashlight and the ability to set alarms and multiple timers, which aren't groundbreaking features but worked without issue.

-There's Huawei's Celia smart voice assistant, which can handle simple commands setting up timers, alarms and checking weather, but certainly doesn't feel as evolved as Apple's Siri, Google's Assistant or using Amazon Alexa on smartwatches that currently pack it like the Fitbit Versa 3.
+There's Huawei's Celia smart voice assistant, which can handle simple commands setting up timers, alarms, and checking the weather, but certainly doesn't feel as evolved as Apple's Siri, Google's Assistant, or using Amazon Alexa on smartwatches that currently pack it like the Fitbit Versa 3.

 If you're looking for something with LTE, you're going to have to grab the Huawei Watch 3 for that, which seems to be one of the biggest differences between the two watches.
 You're also not getting any kind of payment support here, which is a bit of a shame.

 The GT3 certainly doesn't give you the best smartwatch experience, it gives you one that's just good enough.
 A lot will rest on what happens with that app store, which right now, doesn't look great and have a lot in it.
 If some big names can be added, then it would be a major boost for HarmonyOS and the GT3.